dororeo/AwesomeMixVol3/README.md

 #### Possible Improvements

 1. Volume control
-2. Previous song with shuffle on: Brings users to the song listed before the curent one, doesn't return user to the last played.
+2. Previous song button with shuffle on: instead of bringing users to the song played previously, it returns to "shuffle-off" mode, returning to the song before the song currently playing. (original song order)

 ![](images/groot%20gif.gif)